 - Single implants: initial healing 2–3 months before final crown in many cases.

-- Full-arch cases: same-day temporaries may allow function quickly; final restorations often come later after healing.
+- Full-arch cases: Same-day temporaries may allow for quick function; final restorations often come later after healing.

 Pain is usually manageable with prescribed meds, ice, and soft foods.
-Follow post-op instructions closely to reduce complications.
+Follow post-op instructions closely to reduce the risk of complications.

-What to expect at your first visit with a mouth dr in Walnut Creek CA
+What to expect at your first visit with a mouth doctor in Walnut Creek, CA

-Your first consult typically includes medical history review, CBCT or other imaging, an intraoral scan or impressions, and a treatment plan discussion.
-The mouth dr will explain anesthesia options, estimated timeline, and costs.
+Your first consult typically includes a medical history review, CBCT or other imaging, an intraoral scan or impressions, and a discussion of the treatment plan.
+The mouth doctor will explain anesthesia options, the estimated timeline, and the costs.
 Bring a list of medications, prior dental records, and any questions.

 About Ali Alijanian, DDS — light practice overview (why this office may be a good fit)